Homemade Easy Apple Butter BBQ Ribs

 Mix paprika, garlic powder, onion powder, cayenne if using, salt, and pepper.
 Rub evenly over both sides of the ribs.

 Wrap ribs tightly in foil and place on a baking sheet.
-Bake until the meat is tender and begins to pull away from the bone.
+Bake at 275°F (135°C) for 2½–3 hours until the ribs are tender, the meat pulls slightly from the bones, and the internal temperature reaches about 190–203°F (88–95°C).

 While the ribs bake, simmer apple butter, BBQ sauce, vinegar, and Worcestershire sauce until smooth and slightly thickened.